BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

 <p>
-I once read a post online in which the poster said something like that "cozy is the best human feeling". --TODO: find citation
+I once read a post online in which the poster said something like that "cozy is the best human feeling".
-They're perhaps onto something.
-My Side of The Mountain is coziness in book form.
+My Side of The Mountain is like coziness in book form.
-It's coziness is the coziness of watching a rainstorm through a half-closed window, curled up with a blanket in a window seat.
+It's coziness is the coziness of watching a rainstorm through a half-closed window, curled up in a blanket on a window seat.
-At the junction of wild nature and one's protected space away from the elements.
+It's the coziness at the junction between wild nature and one's own comforting space away from the elements.
 </p>

 <blockquote>